-As a day-of planner (actually a month-of planner), I get asked all the time, "what do you need from me to get started?"
+As a wedding day planner, I get asked all the time, "what do you need from me to get started?"
 While there are items that we'll work on together (floor plan, timeline, final rental order, etc...) below is a list of common things that you can have prepared.
 In doing so, you'll feel much better about handing over your big day and I'll be oh-so-happy and confident in executing your vision, perfectly!

 1. Make a list of everything!